 I believe anyone can learn any subject if they can associate with the subject matter.
 Part of that ability comes from the student, part from the teacher.
 I have the ability to present subject matter in a variety of ways depending on the student.
 I have taught grade school

 age children math

-with crayons and coloring books (and really bad artwork), teenagers writing
+with crayons and coloring books (and really bad artwork), teenagers math and science

-with current events and their daily interactions and I have taught college students a full semester of accounting
+through their daily interactions with the world around them and I have taught college students a full semester of accounting

 , a mechanic keeping track of expenses in Excel

 , or an HOA president making a presentation; I start with a task and then build on the skill set through discovery and testing.
 I believe the most important thing a teacher has is their ability to connect with the student so that the student wants to learn.
 I do not accept “I can’t do it” from the student or “he/she can’t do it” from the parent.
 The student just hasn’t done it...yet.